EricSquires/Cracking-the-Coding-Interview/C#/Data Structures/1/1.1/README.md

 **UniqueBitVector Update**

 I would have expected the bit vector implementation to have a bit more parity with the set solution than is demonstated in testing.
 The bit vector operates as a set and while I expect that the .NET HashSet is far more optimized than my hand written BitVector class, I'm surprised to see such a desparity.
+That being said, I should move on to other problems so I'm willing to chalk this up to "needs optimization" for now.